Arkansas LLC Basics & Helpful Information

 An available name may be reserved for 120 days by filing an Application for Reservation of Limited Liability Company Name with the Arkansas Secretary of State.
 The form may be completed and filed online or by mail.
 The filing fee is $25 if done by mail or $22.50 if done online.

 Step 2: Register your LLC with the State

 Arkansas Articles of Organization

 A new Arkansas LLC is formed when the Articles of Organization are filed and accepted by the Arkansas Secretary of State.
 The LLC may not conduct business until the Articles have been filed and accepted.
-The Articles of Organization can be filed online or in paper form.
+The Articles of Organization can be filed online.

 The Arkansas Articles of Organization must include (at a minimum):

 - Name and address of the LLC

 - Principal place of business